 The overall reduction efficiency should account for the capture efficiency of the collection system as well as both the control efficiency and any downtime of the control device.
 Measures to reduce loading emissions include selection of alternate loading methods and application of vapor recovery equipment.
 The latter captures organic vapors displaced during loading operations and recovers the vapors by the use of refrigeration, absorption, adsorption, and/or compression.
 The recovered product is piped back to storage.
 Vapors can also be controlled through combustion in a thermal oxidation unit, with no product recovery.
 Figure 5.2-6 demonstrates the recovery of gasoline vapors from tank trucks during loading operations at bulk terminals.
 Control efficiencies for the recovery units range from 90 to over 99 percent, depending on both the nature of the vapors and the type of control equipment used.5-6 However, not all of the displaced vapors reach the control device, because of leakage from both the tank truck and collection system.
-The collection efficiency should be assumed to be 99.2 percent for tanker trucks passing the MACT-level annual leak test (not more than 1 inch water column pressure change in 5 minutes after pressurizing to 18 inches water followed by pulling a vacuum of 6 inches water).
-A collection efficiency of 98.7 percent (a 1.3 percent leakage rate) should be assumed for trucks passing the NSPS-level annual test (3 inches pressure change) A collection efficiency of 70 percent should be assumed for trucks not passing one of these annual leak tests6.
+The collection efficiency should be assumed to be 99.2 percent for tanker trucks passing the MACT-level annual leak test (not more than 1 inch water column pressure change in 5 minutes after pressurizing to 18 inches water followed by pulling a vacuum of 6 inches water).7 A collection efficiency of 98.7 percent (a 1.3 percent leakage rate) should be assumed for trucks not passing one of these annual leak tests6.